mssujith/home/research.md

 </div>

-I have processed the open data [2D Vibroseis Line 001](https://wiki.seg.org/wiki/2D_Vibroseis_Line_001), using RadEXPro Seismic Software, with the motivation of familiarizing the processing steps and the underlying principles behind it.
+I have processed the open data [2D Vibroseis Line 001](https://wiki.seg.org/wiki/2D_Vibroseis_Line_001), using RadEXPro Seismic Software, with the motivation of familiarizing the processing steps and learning the underlying principles behind it.

 <img src="media/brute_stck_2.png" width="995" />
 <div align="center">